-I am an Assistant Professor of Electrical Engineering at Harvard University, directing the Signals, Information, and Networks Group (SING) at the Harvard John A. Paulson School of Engineering and Applied Sciences.
+I am an Associate Professor of Electrical Engineering at Harvard University, directing the Signals, Information, and Networks Group (SING) at the Harvard John A. Paulson School of Engineering and Applied Sciences.

-My research interests include signal processing using methods from statistical physics, spatiotemporal single-photon imaging, multidimensional sampling theory, multiscale geometrical representations, and image processing.
+My research interests include theoretical and algorithmic aspects of high-dimensional signal and information processing, imaging, multidimensional sampling theory, multiscale geometrical representations, and image processing.